Event System

 network_idle.set()

-await page.enable_network_events()
+await tab.enable_network_events()

-await page.on(NetworkEvents.REQUEST_WILL_BE_SENT, track_request)
+await tab.on(NetworkEvent.REQUEST_WILL_BE_SENT, track_request)

-await page.on(NetworkEvents.LOADING_FINISHED, track_response)
+await tab.on(NetworkEvent.LOADING_FINISHED, track_response)

-await page.on(NetworkEvents.LOADING_FAILED, track_response)
+await tab.on(NetworkEvent.LOADING_FAILED, track_response)

 await network_idle.wait()